 - Commit to your actions…your life depends on it.

 Information to provide to dispatchers:

-If you can safely do so without alerting the active shooter(s), call the Department of Public Safety a 609-258-3333, 911 from a campus phone or activate a blue light phone.
+If you can safely do so without alerting the active shooter(s), call the Department of Public Safety at 911 or activate a blue light phone.
 Be prepared to provide information such as location, number of shooters, types of weapons, and whether there are potential victims.